-I have also conducted research with the lesbian, gay, bisexual, and transgender community.
-In addition to research on LGBT microaggressions, I have conducted research projects involving the intersections of sexual identity with other identities (namely race and ethnicity) with LGBT people of color.
-Recently, I have embarked on studies involving LGBT youth, LGBT sex workers, and LGBT perceptions of the criminal justice system.
+I have also conducted research with the lesbian, gay, bisexual, transgender, and queer community.
+In addition to research on LGBT microaggressions, I have conducted research projects involving the intersections of sexual identity with other identities (namely race and ethnicity) with LGBTQ people of color.
+I have written about LGBTQ sex workers and LGBTQ identity development.
+Currently, I am examining LGBTQ perceptions of the criminal justice system.

 For more information about my research or if you are interested in collaborating on future research projects, please contact me at firstname.lastname@example.org.

 Photos of My Research Team Throughout the Years

 Members of my research team (Kristin Davidoff, Neil Allicock, and Christine Serpe) presenting on peopel of color and LGBTQ people's perceptions of the criminal justice system at the American Psychological Association Annual Convention in Washington DC in 2014.

 Two members of my research team (Kristin Davidoff & Amber-Nicole Stephens), along with Dr. Silvia Mazzula, presenting on racial microaggressions at the American Psychological Association Annual Convention in Honolulu, Hawai'i.